Incoterms® 2020 Overview and Comparison

 - Risk Transfer: When goods are placed at the buyer's disposal at the named place.

-- Note: Sellers should be cautious; they are responsible for import formalities in the buyer’s country (e.g., Australian GST/Customs).
+- Note: Sellers should exercise caution, as they are responsible for import formalities in the buyer's country (e.g., Australian GST and customs requirements).

 Rules for Sea and Inland Waterway Transport

-(Best for bulk cargo like grain, oil, ore.
-Avoid for containerised goods—use FCA/CPT/CIP instead)
+(Best suited for bulk cargo such as grain, oil, and ore.
+Avoid for containerised goods — use FCA, CPT, or CIP instead.)

 FAS – Free Alongside Ship (Insert named port of shipment)

-- Concept: Goods placed next to the ship (e.g., on the quay).
+- Concept: Goods are placed next to the ship (e.g., on the quay).

-- Seller: Export clearance + delivery alongside the vessel.
+- Seller: Export clearance and delivery alongside the vessel.

-- Risk Transfer: When goods are alongside the ship.
+- Risk Transfer: When goods are placed alongside the ship.

 FOB – Free On Board (Insert named port of shipment)